zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 * This can tolerate data center outage.
 * This is more tolerant of network problems as inter-data center connections usually go through the Internet and is much more error prone than local network within a data center: a temporary network outage does not prevent writes from being made.

-Some databases support multi-leader configuration by default, but it often implemented by external tools over commercials DBs.
+Some databases support multi-leader configuration by default, but is often implemented by external tools over commercials DBs.

 Multi-leader comes with a big downside of the same data can be concurrently modified in two different data centers, and those writes have to have their conflicts resolved.

 Multi-leader can be quite dangerous due to configuration pitfalls and surprising interaction with other DB features such as autoincrementing keys, triggers and integrity constraints.

 Clients with offline operation support is essentially a multi-leader replication, as when offline the client's local DB acts as a leader that can accept writes.